PD438/IT286_GameProduction/PPJ/PPJ 1.md

 Start Creating the Game
 Create audio files for the developers to use and use unity to add it in as a package.
+Then i would like to work on creating the controls for players that use controllers and try to incorporate the pc controls and make sure theres no delay.
 I am excited for all of this to start happen.